zoomix/ionic_feeder/README.md

 * When an ongoing feeding is resynced it is marked as updated.
 Following syncs will reload the list unecessariliy.

 ##FUTURE:
+* MOTD
+* Feedback in background without user having to send email.
 * Split up controllers.
 Extract list controller to save on updating everything on every second
 * Sanitize model.js
 * Update counter in notifications.